UWMadisonUcomm/uwmadison_events-wp/Readme.md

 #### 1.1.4 (March 2, 2014)

 * Now accepts per_page and page parameters corresponding to the today.wisc.edu API so that pagination can be designed into your integration of the plugin.
 E.g. uwmadison_events_get_remote('http://www.today.wisc.edu/events/feed/10', array('per_page' => 10, 'page' => 2)) will return events 11-20 from the feed.
 (Note: The feed does not return a total count, so you will need to account for this in your logic, e.g. check if the number of events returned is less than per_page or zero).

+This version also allows the widget to set the header tag, which default to h2.

 #### 1.1.3 (Dec.
 30, 2013)